rust-lang/blog.rust-lang.org/posts/2020-05-15-five-years-of-rust.md

   use modules.
 - **Const Functions** Const functions allow you to run and evaluate Rust code at compile time.
-- **Rustfmt** A new code formatting tool built specifically for Rust.
+- **Rustfmt 1.0** A new code formatting tool built specifically for Rust.
-- **Clippy** Rust's linter for catching common mistakes.
+- **Clippy 1.0** Rust's linter for catching common mistakes.
 Clippy makes it a lot easier to make sure that your code is not only safe but correct.
 - **Rustfix** With all the syntax changes, we knew we wanted to provide the tooling to make the transition as easy as possible.
 Now when changes are